jpsalviano/bobloblaw/docs/tasks.md

             2 `AuthenticationMiddleware` associates users with requests using sessions.

 - *endpoint para criar novos usuários*
+- *receber um request com usuário, senha e email*
+- *responder um status de created*
     - `django-admin startapp accounts`
-    - Each Django model is a Python class that subclasses django.db.models.Model.
-Set User model on accounts.models.py
+    - Each Django model is a Python class that subclasses `django.db.models.Model`
+    - Set user model on accounts models.py
     - The most important part of a model – and the only required part of a model – is the list of database fields it defines
-    - Don’t forget to point AUTH_USER_MODEL to it.
-Do this before creating any migrations or running manage.py migrate for the first time.
     - Also, register the model in the app’s admin.py
     - Once you have defined your models, you need to tell Django you’re going to use those models.
 Do this by editing your settings file and changing the INSTALLED_APPS setting to add the name of the module that contains your models.py
     - With these settings in place, running the command `manage.py migrate` creates the necessary database tables for auth related models and permissions for any models defined in your installed apps